Avatar

 Michael

-I know who the sellers are for about 50% of the guns.
-Many of them have been listed in auction houses (e.g. RIA), and they will not tell me who the consignor was.
+I know who the sellers/dealers are for about 50% of the fake guns.
+That stated, many of the fakes have been listed in auction houses (e.g. RIA), and they will not tell me who the consignor was.
 Some of the fakes were being sold by specific dealers/sellers, and I know who they are.
-That stated, I do not believe any of them are related to the Fake Model 61s you are finding.
+That stated, I do not believe any of them are related to the fake Model 61s you are finding.

 Bert